melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

         lines: [50, 80]
         functions: [50, 80]
         branches: [50, 80]

 ~~~

-Let's install the necessary items to run coverage.
+Let's install the necessary package to run coverage.
+{: .padding-top}

 ~~~ bash
 $ npm install --save-dev --save-exact istanbul@1.1.0-alpha.1
 ~~~

-Let's update the `scripts section` of the `package.json` manually with the data below to add coverage:
+Let's update the `scripts` section of the `package.json` manually with the data below to add coverage:
 {: .padding-top}

 #### package.json